 Royal Tombs of the Joseon Dynasty

 Built over the course of five centuries, this collection of 40 tombs reflects the distinctive funeral tradition of the Joseon dynasty.
 The tombs are all situated in green spaces across 18 different locations.
-In accordance with Confucian philosophy they stand with a hill protecting their back and facing water to the south.
+In accordance with Confucian philosophy, they stand with a hill protecting their back and facing the water to the south.
 The burial mounds are protected on three sides by a low-rise wall and feature statues of animals to ward off evil spirits.
 There are also special stones to invite the souls of the buried kings and queens out to play.

 Top Tip: Focus your efforts on visiting just a handful of the tombs.
 We recommend Seonjeongneung, located in downtown Seoul, and Donggureung in Gyeonggi-do, the largest of the collection with nine royal mausoleums.

 Considered a masterpiece of Buddhist art, the Bulguksa Temple is one of South Korea’s most famous temples.
 Located on the slopes of Mount Toham in Gyeongju city, the temple was originally founded in 528 during the Silla dynasty.
 It perfectly demonstrates the highly developed craftsmanship of this period with elaborately painted halls and impressive stone pagodas.
 The Seokguram Grotto is located further up the mountain.
 It houses fine Buddhist sculptures including a monumental statue of the Sakyamuni Buddha.